genbattle/rkm/README.md

 ### Usage ###

 Calculate the k-means clusters for a set of data by calling `rkm::kmeans_lloyd` with your dataset in a 2D `ndarray` array and the number of clusters you would like to segment the data into.
+The return value will be a tuple containing the cluster means/centroids (as a 2D `ndarray`) and a `Vec` of indices that map each of the input data points to an element of the means array.

 See `src/example.rs` for a simple usage example.

 ### TODOs ###
 * CI